bare-metal-edu/assignment-gates-from-transistors/docs/report.md

 ## Speculation

 > As an example, describe the `AND` circuit's functionality.
-How do the transistors fit in?
-What is the purpose of using these
+Address:
+> * how current flows when the switches engaged/disengaged
+> * how the transistors enable this functionality
-> components?
+>
+> _Tip:_ It might be helpful to attempt to draw this out; follow the example of the `NOT` gate we made in lab.

 `TODO`